CNC Programming | What is CNC Programming? | Autodesk

 CNC lathes rotate the workpiece and apply various cutting tools to create parts with a revolved profile.
 These are often programmed by hand.

-Mill/turn machines combine milling and turning into a single machining centre.
+Mill/turn machines combine milling and turning into a single machining center.
 These machines can create spun profiles like lathes.

 Milling machines are versatile and come in various configurations from 2- to 5-axis milling configurations.